 This charming, uniquely constructed farmhouse captured the imagination of its new owners, but required extensive upgrades to its construction, as well substantial redesign.
 Originally completed in 1913, the house was built without studs, and instead relied on horizontal planks with plaster interior and wood exterior siding.
+Apparently that was a ‘thing’ at the time.
 The one-bedroom, one-bath home had fallen into disrepair over the years, with sagging porches, a leaky roof, mold and insect issues, and a settling foundation.

 Structural Engineer: Structural Design Group